 Parsing#

-A specific and common kind of explicit conversion is parsing: converting a string into another type by reading its content.
-This comes up often when a program receives input from the user, which always arrives as text.
+A specific and very common kind of explicit conversion is parsing — converting a string into another type by reading its content.
+This comes up whenever a program receives input from the user, which always arrives as text.